Talishar/Talishar-FE/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 There is some redux stuff involved here too so check the [React Redux documentation too.](https://react-redux.js.org/)

+## Disclaimer

+Talishar.net is in no way affiliated with Legend Story Studios.
+Legend Story Studios®, Flesh and Blood™, and set names are trademarks of Legend Story Studios.
+Flesh and Blood characters, cards, logos, and art are property of [Legend Story Studios](https://legendstory.com/).